-The Centers for Disease Control and Prevention (CDC) funds the Georgia Coverdell Acute Stroke Registry to improve stroke systems of care in Georgia.
+The Centers for Disease Control and Prevention (CDC) funds the Georgia Coverdell Acute Stroke Registry (GCASR) to improve stroke systems of care in Georgia.
 Participating EMS agencies, hospitals, and rehabilitation centers are working to strengthen the existing relationships and developing new approaches to deliver the best stroke care possible at all levels of the patient care continuum.
-Currently, 20 EMS agencies and 69 acute care facilities in Georgia participate in this endeavor, and they have already had a major impact on the lives of thousands across the state by reducing mortality and limiting disability from stroke.^{9,10}
+Currently, 31 EMS agencies and 75 acute care facilities in Georgia participate in GCASR, and they have already had a major impact on the lives of thousands across the state by reducing mortality and limiting disability from stroke.^{9,10} By the end of 2018, 12 hospitals were designated as Remote Treatment Stroke Centers, and the impact of designation is seen in the reduction of in-hospital death.

-Shortening the time between symptom onset and hospital arrival is crucial for a better patient outcome.
-Because 65% of patients arrived at hospitals two hours or later after symptom onset and 43% transport themselves to a hospital, it is critical that all stakeholders exert a concerted effort to increase public awareness about the signs of acute stroke and the importance of calling 911 for a swift transfer of patients to one of the designated stroke centers for the appropriate level of treatment.
+Shortening the time between symptom onset and hospital arrival is crucial for better patient outcomes.
+Because 62% of patients arrived at hospitals two hours or later after symptom onset and 43% transport themselves to a hospital, it is critical that all stakeholders exert a concerted effort to increase public awareness about the signs of acute stroke and the importance of calling 911 for a swift transfer of patients to one of the designated stroke centers for the appropriate level of treatment.

 Moreover, we must continue to improve stroke prevention and treatment across the state by reducing the prevalence of stroke risk factors in Georgia.
-Adults 55 years and older have a higher risk for stroke.
-Hasted on the National Center for Health Statistics projection, 16% of Georgia residents are expected to be 65 years and older by the 2030.
-Thus, the number of Georgians affected by stroke is expected to rise over the next decade.
+Adults 55 years and older have a higher risk for stroke.11 Based on the National Center for Health Statistics projection, 16% of Georgia residents are expected to be 65 years and older by the 2030.12 Thus, the number of Georgians affected by stroke is expected to rise over the next decade.
 This will increase costs, both financially and in terms of productive years of life lost.